textileio/papers/draft.md

 ### Log Synchronization {#sec:LogSync}

-Log Writers, Readers, and Replicas synchronize the state of their Logs by pushing and pulling Log keys and Records.
+Log Writers, Readers, and Service providers synchronize the state of their Logs by pushing and pulling Log keys and Records.
 Inspired by Git[^9], a reference to the latest Record in a Log is referred to as the *Head*.
-When a new Record is received, Readers and Replicas simply advance their Head reference for the given Log.
+When a new Record is received, Readers and Service providers simply advance their Head reference for the given Log.
 This is similar to how a system such as OrbitDB [@markroberthendersonOrbitDBFieldManual2019] works, except we are tracking *multiple* Heads (one per Log), rather than a single Head.